 Animals provide us with a lifetime of loving memories and compassion, and the best we can give them in return is to provide a wonderful home and attentive care to all their needs.
-Regular veterinary care by a licensed and professional veterinarian is essential to your animal's health, but you can take a step further by providing your animal with complementary care.
-Massage therapy is an excellent option to tone muscles, reduce stress, and promote overall well-being, benefitting both physical and emotional health.
+Regular veterinary care by a licensed and professional veterinarian is essential to your animal's health.
+Massage therapy is an excellent option for supplementary care, to tone muscles, reduce stress, and promote overall well-being, benefiting both physical and emotional health.

 It is simply amazing how much massage can enhance the lives of our beloved companions.
-Old animals seem young again, and even young animals begin to move with increased flexility and motion.
-For certain afflictions, such as arthritis, your veterinarian may recommend massage as a supplemental approach to care (please always consult a veterinarian about your specific horse).
+Old animals seem young again, and even young animals begin to move with increased flexibility and motion.
+For certain afflictions, such as arthritis, your veterinarian may recommend massage as a supplemental approach to care (please always consult a veterinarian first).

 In conjunction with proper saddle fitting and training, massage brings your horse to his or her full potential.